What is Perineural Therapy?

 Perineural Therapy injects a small amount of glucose in water near these inflamed nerves.
 The dextrose acts on the nerves to block pain channels (specifically TRPV1).
 This effectively stops the misfiring and reduces inflammation without the use of medication, providing “soothing” effect.

 Pain caused by nerve inflammation does not respond to anti-inflammatory drugs or cortisone injections, which is why many individuals experiencing “chronic pain” find little relief.
 Perineural Therapy reduces nerve inflammation, the cause of many chronic pain symptoms including neuralgia and neuropathic pain.

 What Can A Patient Expect?

 An initial consultation with Dr. Andrey is the first step to determine whether Perineural Therapy is right for you, or if another therapy would be most beneficial.

-The procedure is a relatively short (20-60 minutes) outpatient procedure.
+The procedure is a relatively short (a few minutes) outpatient procedure.
 The visit will include gathering of medical history, examination, marking, and injections.
 The doctor will make a few small injections of dextrose solution just under the skin to target the subcutaneous nerves.
 The patient may experience some soreness or bruising in the area which should resolve itself within a day or two.
 There is no down-time with this procedure.

 Injections will target the nerves related to the chronic pain and will often include several injections in the area per treatment.
 Generally, the first treatment will result in diminished pain lasting anywhere from a few hours to a few days after the treatment- this is a good sign and shows that the patient is responding positively to the treatment.